First They Came

 "First They Came" (Als sie kamen lit.
 'When they came', or Habe ich geschwiegen lit.
-'I did not speak out'), is the poetic form of a 1946 post-war confessional prose piece by the German Lutheran pastor Martin Niemöller (1892–1984).
+'I did not speak out') is the poetic form of a 1946 postwar confessional prose piece by the German Lutheran pastor Martin Niemöller (1892–1984).
 It indirectly condemns complicity of German intellectuals and clergy following the Nazis' rise to power and subsequent incremental purging of their chosen targets.
 Many variations and adaptations in the spirit of the original have been published in the English language.

 Text

 The best-known versions of the confession in English are the edited versions in poetic form that had begun circulating by the 1950s.

 A version by the Holocaust Memorial Day Trust, a charity established by the British government, is as follows:

 The United States Holocaust Memorial Museum quotes the following text as one of the many poetic versions of the speech:

 The original German language writing, as preserved by Martin-Niemöller-Haus Berlin-Dahlem, is as follows: